MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-strategy/includes/6-understand-technical-considerations.md

 ## Begin contract and paperwork reviews

-As the shortlist of options is reviewed, there will likely be one or more partners that stand out.
+As the shortlist of options is reviewed, there's likely to be one or more partners that stand out.
 If there's a clear leader among the partners, start the process to review contracts and paperwork with the partner.

 The contracting process can take time.
 Reviewing legal terms ahead of time can remove one barrier to engagement when your teams need help the most.

-This is especially true if your company requires vendors to be added to an approved vendor list.
+Especially, if your company requires vendors to be added to an approved vendor list.

 ## Record your observations